This agreement is between Circle Sanctuary Inc. and the Bunkhouse Renter(s)/Room Occupant(s).

 Blessed Be, PSG!

 Selena Fox, also known as Rev. Selena Fox, is senior minister of Circle Sanctuary and executive director of Pagan Spirit Gathering.
-PSG founding vision at the conclusion of this history is adapted from her PSG introduction published at the start of the 1981 and 2015 PSG program books.
-A version of this history is published in Issue 121 of CIRCLE Magazine.
+PSG founding vision at the conclusion of this history is adapted from her PSG introduction published at the start of the 1981 and 2015 PSG program books, and incorporates history published in Issue 121 of CIRCLE Magazine.
 It has been revised in February 2019.

 The Ritual and Bonfire Circle is a central area that serves as a gathering place for community Morning Meetings, and for drumming, ecstatic dancing, fire spinning and chanting every evening.
 Our PSG community strives to make this sacred space welcoming, safe, and respectful toward all.